 The following information applies to Victoria.
 If you are from a different state, make sure you select the correct state under the link 'change state' on the banner above.
-If you want more information or legal advice about throwing parties and your rights and responsibilities, please send us a Lawmail.

 Once you decide to have a party, a good idea is to make a guest list and stick to it.
 Having people you don’t know turn up to your party can cause a good time to get out of control.
 There are a few ways you can make sure you and your friends don’t have to worry about people you didn’t invite ruining your night:

 - no pass-outs;